sundeepbassi/quizzy-movies/README.md

 1) To set up the filing system, implement the boiler plate and the intial commit are accredited to the love maths video from the Code Institute.

-2) The initial readme template was set up in Google docs and the layout was shared on the slack community by fellow students.
+2) The initial readme template was set up in Google docs and the layout for the template was shared on the slack community by fellow students.
 For this project I did my research and added it to the google docs template both for planning and adding relevant information for the project.
+This was then installed into the git readme.